Kristina01111000/Drws_site/README.md

 - Email him every three day about what he needs to do(friday and tuesday?)
 	- Come up with some tips
 	- Finish text of emails (day 3)
-	- Remind him to call support to see if they will remove the constant contact at the bottom of the emails

 - think of how to switch emails to be about the app